Dermatitis or Hot Spots

 Who Gets Skin Infections

-Dogs most commonly susceptible to hot spots include those with heavy coats, histories of infections and allergies, fleas, problems with their anal sacs, grooming issues and hair tangles.
-Keep in mind, however, that even a perfectly healthy short haired German Shepherd can get hot spots out of nowhere, so it is not a limited issue.
+Dogs most commonly susceptible to hot spots include those with heavy coats, histories of infections and allergies, fleas, mites, problems with their anal sacs, grooming issues and hair tangles.
+Keep in mind however that even a perfectly healthy short haired German Shepherd can get hot spots out of nowhere, so it is not a limited issue.
 Humidity and warmth can increase the risk of hot spots due to trapped moisture.

 There are usually no warning signs before the hot spots appear.
 They will show up one day and need to be treated immediately.
 A hot spot is usually indicated by circular patches where the hair is missing and the skin gets swollen, itchy, and exudes pus.
 Sometimes hair can mat over the lesion, obscuring the size and degree of the problem.

 The dog will often lick the affected area and hence ingest the bacteria too, which makes the whole situation much worse.
-In addition, an affected dog may bite and scratch the area to the point of causing injury or even bleeding - and contracting the bacteria on the paws too.
+In addition, an affected dog may bite and scratch the area to the point of causing injury or even bleeding - thus spreading the bacteria to the paws and then all over the body!

 Avoiding and Treating Skin Infections

-If the cause seems to be psychological (nervousness, separation anxiety, etc), you may need to get your German Shepherd more exercise and keep it busy so that it doesn’t get so bored as to cause these infections.
+- If the cause seems to be psychological (nervousness, separation anxiety, etc), you may need to get your German Shepherd more exercise and keep the dog busy so that (s)he doesn’t get so bored as to cause these infections through intense scratching/grooming.

 To treat an existing Skin Infection, several steps are needed to ensure success.
 First look for fleas, mites, or other external parasites, an insect sting or bite, or injury (skin wound, scrape, etc).
 Carefully wash away all foreign objects with this soothe cream conditioner.
 Afterwards apply a strong antiseptic spray to the infected area.
 When this has dried up (ca 20 seconds), apply Vet's Best Hot Spot Spray as the third step of treatment.
-Finally, where possible, you may want to hard-bandage the area of the Skin Infection if your German Shepherd does not leave the area alone to heal.
-Watch your dog closely to ensure it does not lick, chew, or scratch the infected area.
+Finally, if needed, you may want to hard-bandage the area of the Skin Infection so that your German Shepherd leaves the area alone to heal.
+Watch your dog closely to ensure (s)he does not lick, chew, or scratch the infected area.

-You may think that these three or four steps of treating the Skin Infection are "too much".
+You may be thinking that these three or four steps of avoiding and of treating the Skin Infection are "too much".
 However, experience shows that dog owners who do anything less or different, generally complain that they can't get rid of the Skin Infection, or that it is recurring.
 Conversely, the treatment outlined above works.
+It always works.
+Only the longer you have already destroyed your dog's immune system with commercial crap (sometimes called "dog food"), with over-vaccination, with antibiotics, and/or with steroids, the longer it will take to heal.
+Should be obvious.
+So better avoid all that crap from the start!

 Note that an affected dog is usually highly agitated and will not leave the area alone.
 Some dogs will even growl or snap if the area is touched!
 So, be very careful with the infected area.
 Also, don't touch the infected area with your bare hands.
 Nonetheless wash your hands thoroughly after the treatment, and use an antiseptic lotion on your hands too.

 Don't let your German Shepherd swim anywhere for at least a week after the hot spot has disappeared completely.
 Don't bathe your GSD either during this time.
 A shower is good though because of the cleansing effect of running water and the soothe cream conditioner.
 Afterwards, again use the strong antiseptic wound spray and Vet's Best Hot Spot Spray.
-Where possible, hard-bandage the infected area, particularly during night-time.
+If needed, again hard-bandage the infected area, particularly during night-time.

 Hot spots that are not treated promptly will often grow and make your dog very irritable and possibly sick.
 They can also lead to German Shepherd behavior problems.
 Therefore, immediate treatment as outlined above is advisable.